What is visitors to Canada insurance?

 Grandparents and family members

 For family visiting Canada on a regular visitors visa or super visa, travel medical insurance is important (or in the case of a super visa, mandatory) for the duration of their stay.
+Read more about super visa insurance and super visa insurance payments.

 Canadian residents who have spent significant time away from the country